-- on the NCR (micro).
+- a.
+At the start of each inspection, the CSHO shall review the employer's injury and illness records (including the employer's OSHA 300 logs, 300A summaries, and 301 incident reports) for three prior calendar years, record the relevant information on a copy of the OSHA-300 screen, and enter the employer's data into OIS.
 This shall be done for all general industry, construction, maritime, and agriculture inspections and investigations. - b.
 CSHOs shall use these data to calculate the Days Away, Restricted, or Transferred (DART) rate and to observe trends, potential hazards, types of operations and work-related injuries. - c.
-If recordkeeping deficiencies or unsound employer safety incentive policies are discovered, the CSHO and the Area Director (or designee) may request assistance from the Regional Recordkeeping Coordinator.
-See Richard E. Fairfax Memo, Employer Safety Incentive and Disincentive Policies and Practices (March 12, 2013) at: http://www.osha.gov/as/opa/whistleblowermemo.html.
+If recordkeeping deficiencies or unsound employer safety incentive policies are discovered, the CSHO and the Area Director (or designee) can request assistance from the Regional Recordkeeping Coordinator.